mitogen-hq/mitogen/docs/api.rst

     .. method:: stream_by_id (dst_id)

-        Return the :py:class:`mitogen.core.Stream` that should be used to communicate with `dst_id`.
+        Return the :class:`mitogen.core.Stream` that should be used to communicate with `dst_id`.
 If a specific route for `dst_id` is not known, a reference to the parent context's stream is returned.